kalxas/rasdaman/doc/main/02_inst-guide.rst

 ----------

 Alternatively to interactive login, user and password information can be taken from the environment variable ``RASLOGIN``.
-This variant is suit­able for batch scripting in conjunction with the ``-x`` option.
+This variant is suitable for batch scripting in conjunction with the ``-x`` option.

 The following example shows how first the ``RASLOGIN`` is set appropriately: ::